Forecasting with Feedback: The model

 \section{The model}

-We present our model in three steps.
-First, we describe the general forecasting environment.
-Second, we model the DM's reaction to the forecast.
-Third, we discuss in detail the assumptions that we build into the first two steps.
+We present the model in three steps.
+First, in Section \ref{subsec: forecasting environment} we describe the general forecasting environment.
+Next, in Section \ref{subsec: DM's problem} we model the DM's reaction to the forecast.
+That section also contains a visual summary of the model in the form of a timeline and an influence diagram.
+Finally, in Section \ref{subsec: discussion of assumptions} we discuss in detail the assumptions that we build into the first two steps.